tanjazlender/MicrobiomePrime/README.md

 </details>

->**Note:** The primer pairs should always be validated in the laboratory with both target and non-target samples.
-Test the sensitivity and specificity of the primer pairs using methods such as conventional PCR, real-time PCR, or digital PCR.
+>**Note:** The primer pairs should always be validated *in vitro* (e.g. using conventional, real-time or digital PCR) on both target and non-target samples.

 ## Definitions